Fujifilm X-E2S vs Panasonic LX10

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More modern: Was introduced somewhat (8 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the LX10 comes out slightly ahead of the X-E2S (13 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the LX10 emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-E2S and the Panasonic LX10 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the X-E2S or the LX10.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.